kristinemlarson/gnssrefl/docs/pages/sc_agenda_instructors.md

   - main modules : rinex2snr, quickLook, gnssir
   - how to compute reflection zones (5 min)
   - brief outline of products: vwc, snowdepth, subdaily
+  - if have time, could show the API, but right now it is on Day 4

 - Questions (5 min)